bernoussama/ConText-Tools/README.md

 ## 📤 Deployment <a name="deployment"></a>

-#### Production build
+### Production build

 ```bash
 # Builds the app for production.
 # Bundles your browser extension in production mode for the target browser.
 bun run build #or npm run build
 ```

-To install the "conText_Tools" extension from GitHub, follow these steps:
+### Adding Extension to Chrome <a name="install"></a>

-Open Chrome and type `chrome://extensions` in the address bar.
+1. Open Chrome and type `chrome://extensions` in the address bar.
-In the top right corner, enable Developer Mode by toggling the switch.
+2. In the top right corner, enable Developer Mode by toggling the switch.
-Click on the "Load unpacked" button that appears in the top left corner.
+3. Click on the "Load unpacked" button that appears in the top left corner.
-Select the `dist/chrome` extension folder inside the cloned repo, and the extension will be installed.
+4. Select the `dist/chrome` folder from the cloned repository. and the extension will be installed.
 That's it!
 You should now see the extension in your Chrome browser.

 ## 🎈 Usage <a name="usage"></a>
 Select text you want to edit, right click on the selection hover over "ConText Tools" and choose from the provided tools

 ## ⛏️ Built With <a name = "tech_stack"></a>
 - [Extension.js](https://extension.js.org) -  Extension development tool
 - [React](https://react.dev/) - Web Library
 - [Bun](https://bun.sh/) - Dev environment
 - [NodeJs](https://nodejs.org/en/) - Dev Environment

 ## ✍️ Authors <a name = "authors"></a>
 - [@0ussamaBernou](https://github.com/0ussamaBernou) - Idea & Initial work